 Around the time that the German club sold the house in 1968, rumors began to circulate around the west side of Cleveland that the house was haunted by the nineteenth century ghosts of Mrs. Tiedemann and her daughter Emma, who died before the house was even built.
 In the mid-1970s, one owner of the house capitalized on these rumors and offered tours of "haunted" Franklin Castle to the public.

 In 1985, Michael DeVinko purchased the Tiedemann House and spent a large sum of money restoring it.
 DeVinko, whose stage name was Mickey Deans and who was the last husband of legendary singer and actress Judy Garland, lived in the house for over a decade.
 Shortly after he sold the house in 1999, the house was torched by an arsonist, causing substantial damage to it.
 A new owner spent a large sum of money in repairs, but, as a result of the two economic recessions in the first decade of the twenty-first century, was unable to complete restoration of the house.
-In 2011, the house was purchased by a European tapestry artist, who plans to complete the renovation and convert it into a two-family residence.
+In 2011, the house was purchased by an individual, who plans to complete the renovation and convert it into a two-family residence.